no22138/eportfolio/index.md

 ---

 # N’s E-portfolio
-MSc in Artificial Intelligence at the University of Essex
+MSc in Artificial Intelligence in UoE Online.

 ## About me
 I have been working in International Organizations for the past 7 years.
 I have been responsible for project management and reporting for multi-country projects in the field of human rights and sustainable development.